HellperKK/text-medley/README.md

 # Definition

-TextMeldey is a language dedicated to text generation.
+textMedley is a language dedicated to text generation.
 Its core is written in Haxe so it can be used in all contexts that Haxe can target.

-/!\ Since TextMeldey uses regular expressions there may be some tiny differences accross plateforms.
+/!\ Since textMedley uses regular expressions there may be some tiny differences accross plateforms.

 # The language